donejs/donejs/docs/guide.md

 export default baseUrl;
 ```

-This detects if the environment running your app is either Cordova or NW.js and if so sets the baseUrl to place-my-order.com so that all AJAX requests will be make there.
+This detects if the environment running your app is either Cordova or NW.js and if so sets the baseUrl to place-my-order.com so that all AJAX requests will be made there.

-You'll also need to update your models to use the baseUrl in your superMaps.
+Our models will also need to be updated to use the baseUrl.
 For example in pmo/models/state do:

 ```js
 import baseUrl from './base-url';